 The digestives in the base gives a perfect biscuit crunch, and marries so well with the flavour of the cheesecake.. along with chunks of Mini Egg in every mouthful.
 A Vanilla Creamy Cheesecake filling, topped with sweetened cream, Chocolate, and even more mini eggs is heaven.

 I did also decide to make this cheesecake a little deeper, as I prefer my cheesecake to look delicious in a slice, and not thin or flat.
 The little swirls of cream on the top, along with some mini eggs gives it the delicious ‘janes patisserie’ flare that I am obsessed with.

 Whenever I make a cheesecake that doesn’t use something melted like chocolate to help it set, I tend to use Mascarpone as I find it sets SO much better as its firmer anyway, but Full-Fat Philadelphia is really good to use too – I just don’t like supermarket own brands.
 So anyway, enjoy this recipe.. and let me know how you get on!

-– 300g Digestives
+- 300 g Digestives

-– 500g Full-Fat Cream Cheese
+- 500-750 g Cream Cheese (Philadelphia/Mascarpone)

-– 100g Icing Sugar
+- 100 g Icing Sugar

-– 1tsp Vanilla Bean Extract
+- 1 tsp Vanilla Extract

-– 150ml Double Cream
+- 150 ml Double Cream

-– 2tbsp Icing Sugar
+- 2 tbsp Icing Sugar

 - Mini Eggs

-Blitz the biscuits in a food processor to a fine crumb, or mash them up in a bag and add the melted butter - pulse a few times until it is combined well.
+Blitz the biscuits in a food processor to a fine crumb, or mash them up in a bag/bowl and add the melted butter - pulse a few times until it is combined well.

 Once its thick, fold through the chopped up mini eggs.
 Spread onto the biscuit base and spread evenly.
 Leave to set in the fridge, covered, for 5-6 hours, or preferably over night.

-As this recipe doesn't use a chocolate to help it set, I prefer to use Mascarpone compared to Philadelphia as it created a firmer set - however, either will work as long as they're full fat!
+- As this recipe doesn't use a chocolate to help it set, I prefer to use Mascarpone compared to Philadelphia as it created a firmer set - however, either will work as long as they're full fat!

-This Cheesecake will last covered in the fridge for 3 days!
+- This Cheesecake will last covered in the fridge for 3 days!

-And yes, the colour may run slightly from the mini eggs, but this is just normal as its being refrigerated!
+- And yes, the colour may run slightly from the mini eggs, but this is just normal as its being refrigerated!